zinkwazi/pfmb/readme.md

 	- Click the + to add new user.
 	- Enter username and a secure password (you don't need to remember the password but it is required by the form.)
 	- Full Name -> Enter "Backup User"
-	- Click on "admins" under "Not Member Of" and move it to the "Memmber of" box to make your backup user an admin.
+	- Click on "admins" under "Not Member Of" and move it to the "Member of" box to make your backup user an admin.
 	- Authorized keys -> Check this box and paste in your SSH public key from above.
 	- Save your changes.